Department of the Environment and Heritage, 2005

-This annual report is prepared in accordance with section 35 of the Product Stewardship (Oil) Act 2000, and covers the operation of the Act and the operation of the Product Stewardship for Oil Programme from 1 July 2005 to 30 June 2006.
+This annual report is prepared in accordance with section 35 of the Product Stewardship (Oil) Act 2000, and covers the operation of the Act and the operation of the Product Stewardship for Oil Programme (formerly known as the Product Stewardship Arrangements for Waste Oil) from 1 July 2004 to 30 June 2005.

 - provide economic incentives to increase the uptake and appropriate recycling and use of waste oil

 - encourage the environmentally sustainable management and re-refining of waste oil and its reuse

 - support economic recycling options for waste oil.